simonmika/egmontmika.com/content/blog/is-your-church-stable.md

 We may loose it all -

-but, again, win some souls and make some disciples for Jesus.
+but again, win souls and make disciples for Jesus.

 Wouldn't it be worth it?